Arundhati Nair

 Arundhati Nair is an Indian actress who is known for her work in Tamil and Malayalam films.

 Career

-Arundhati starred in Ponge Ezhu Manohara (2014) and Virumandikum Sivanandikum (2016) before gaining recognition for her role as Vijay Antony's wife in Saithan (2016).
+Arundhati starred in Ponge Ezhu Manohara (2014) and Virumandikkum Sivanandikkum (2016) before gaining recognition for her role as Vijay Antony's wife in Saithan (2016).
 In a review of the film by the Deccan Chroncicle, the critic noted that "Arundhati Nair too has played two good characters and she deserves good praise".
 She debuted in Malayalam with Ottakoru Kaamukan (2018) and portrayed the love interest if Shine Tom Chacko in the film.
 She plays one of the female leads in Pistha opposite Shirish Saravanan.